unused/env/roles/bumblebee/README.md

-Needed for the nvidia optimus thingy from Asus Zenbook :(
+> Needed for the nvidia optimus thingy from Asus Zenbook :(

+...seems no longer to be needed with Fedora >= 32, kept for documentation.